algolia-samples/about/README.md

 In this repository (`algolia-samples/about`), you can:

 1. Submit a request for us to add your own sample to `algolia-samples`.
-2. Learn about our sample application & templates [coding guidelines](guidelines)
+2. Learn about our sample and templates [coding guidelines](guidelines)

 ## Contributing to Algolia Samples